ChiragChauhan4579/Computer-Vision-using-OpenCV/README.md

 # Volume control using gesture
-This project controls the volume using hand gestures
+This project controls the volume using hand gestures.

 ## Requirements
 * OpenCV